haacked/haacked.com/_posts/archived/2011-01-06-razor-syntax-quick-reference.aspx.markdown

 Let me know if there are other examples you think should be placed in this guide.
 I hope you find this helpful.

-**UPDATE 12/30/2012:**I’ve added a few new examples to the table of new additions to Razor v2/ASP.NET MVC 4 syntax.
+**UPDATE 12/30/2012:** I’ve added a few new examples to the table of new additions to Razor v2/ASP.NET MVC 4 syntax.
 Razor got a lot better in that release!

-Also, if you want to know more, consider buying the [Progamming ASP.NET MVC 4](http://www.amazon.com/gp/product/111834846X/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=111834846X&linkCode=as2&tag=youvebeenhaac-20) book.
+Also, if you want to know more, consider buying the [Programming ASP.NET MVC 4](http://www.amazon.com/gp/product/111834846X/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=111834846X&linkCode=as2&tag=youvebeenhaac-20) book.
 Full disclosure, I'm one of the authors, but the other three authors are way better.